Vyral/base-template/_posts/2018-12-14-the-kauai-real-estate-market-a-year-in-review.md

 3:50 - How our area’s “micro markets” differ

-4:50 - Is our market beginning to shift?&nbsp;
+4:50 - Is our market beginning to shift?

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.